 However, if you want to nail many potent unpleasant parasites, including roundworms (essential if you have children) or heartworm, then Trifexis is a better choice.

-Both products require a prescription, so simply ask your vet to write one for your preferred product and then you and your dog are good to go and enjoy a parasite free party in the park.
+Both products require a prescription, so simply ask your vet to write one for your preferred product and then you and your dog are good to go and enjoy a parasite-free party in the park.
 Read our comprehensive guide on Dog Medication here and for those interested, a detailed article covering how long fleas live for without food.